urbanjost/M_list/README.md

 ## DESCRIPTION

-   As shown in the examples the M_list(3f) module contains simple routines to add, replace  and delete values from an automatically sorted array allow for creating simple dictionaries.
+   As shown in the examples the M_list(3f) module contains simple routines to add, replace  and delete values from an automatically sorted array, which allows for creating simple dictionaries.

    The advantage of this routine over more conventional methods is that the dictionary components are simple arrays which can be easily